-- The use of trays underneath pots that prevent excess water from draining away from the roots.
+- The use of trays underneath pots prevents excess water from draining away from the roots.

-Roses require soil that holds moisture yet allows excess water to drain away to prevent the soil becoming saturated.
-In boggy soil the potted rose is vulnerable to the fungal disease root rot.
+Roses require soil that holds moisture yet allows excess water to drain away to prevent the soil from becoming saturated.
+In boggy soils, the potted rose is vulnerable to the fungal disease root rot.

-Therefore it is essential that you plant your rose in a pot that has several drainage holes in the base so that excess water can drain out the base of the pot.
+Therefore you must plant your rose in a pot that has several drainage holes in the base so that excess water can drain out the base of the pot.